top of page

-The Power of Punctual
+The Power Of Punctual

 Personally, I am not a fan of people who are always late.
 Sometimes, things happen that we have no control over such as car accidents, traffic jams, and unexpected family emergencies … to name a few.
 I am not addressing those.